How to Factory Reset macOS Sierra?

 Permanently Wipe Sensitive Data on macOS Sierra

-Before you sell or donate your Mac, you should permanently erase all sensitive data so that nobody can recover it.
+Before you sell or donate your Mac, you need to wipe internal drive of macos sierra.
+In this way, you can permanently erase all sensitive data so that nobody can recover it.
 Donemax Data Eraser for Mac is a powerful, 100% safe and easy-to-use Mac disk wipe program.
 It can securely and permanently erase all sensitive data on macOS Sierra or other operating systems.

 Step 1.
 Download and install Donemax Data Eraser for Mac on your Mac.